Adverse event reporting of cell, tissue or gene therapy products (CTGTP)

 Outcomes of use during pregnancy

-The company should follow up with the doctor if they know that a pregnant woman has consumed or has been administered a product that is not recommended during pregnancy.
+The company should follow up with the doctor on the pregnancy outcome when the company is aware that a pregnant woman has been administered a CTGTP that is not recommended during pregnancy.

 Guide for the industry